Up opening sequence: Visual sequence

+Roger Ebert praised the sequence in the film calling it "poetic and touching" and stating that it "deals with the life experience in a way that is almost never found in family animation".
 The Guardian described the sequence as "remarkable", "brilliant", and a "masterclass in narrative exposition" and thought the childlessness reveal would be emotionally affecting to the audience.
 The Daily Telegraph described it as "one of the most extraordinary openings to a film", live-action or otherwise, noting that in the context of a larger film it: "dares to risk alienating" the audience animated films are generally targeted towards, and threatens to topload the drama thereby making the rest of the film a letdown.

 The Washington Post deemed it "touching".
 CinemaBlend described it as a "heart-wrenching rollercoaster of emotions" and a "bonanza of bittersweetness".
 The Los Angeles Times writes that it "details the highs and lows of two lives with poignancy and depth."
 The Guardian deemed Ellie's death to be a "heart-wrenchingly understated" scene.

 Scott Meslow of GQ felt the montage had "sheer emotional power" and in 2018 wrote it still "fucks me up".
 Uproxx deemed it "beautifully depressing" and "as good as Pixar gets".
 Rotoscopers felt the sequence "shatters the stereotype of animation being strictly for children".
 Sean Wilson of Den of Geek wrote the sequence left him a "weeping husk of a man".